-Weeks since Injury Rehabilitation Plan 0-3 Wear the sling during the day, apart from when completing exercises or for personal hygiene.
-After two weeks, you can gradually discontinue using the sling, as pain allows.
-Do not lift your arm above shoulder height as it may increase your pain.
-Start initial exercises.
-3-6 Gradually discontinue using the sling if you have not already done this.
-Move on to Stage 2 exercises to improve your movement.
-Avoid heavy lifting for the full 6 weeks.
-6-12 Fracture should be largely united (healed).
-Gradually resume normal activities as pain allows.
-Start to lift your arm above your head.
-Heavier or more strenuous tasks may still be difficult and cause discomfort at this stage.
-Begin Stage 3 Exercises.
+Weeks since Injury Rehabilitation Plan 0-3 • Wear the sling during the day for the first 2 weeks apart from when completing exercises or for personal hygiene.
+You can choose whether or not to wear it at night.
+Start Stage 1 Exercises.
+Do not lift elbow above shoulder height.
+2-6 Discontinue use of sling if you have not already done this.
+Move on to Stage 2 Exercises to improve your movement.
+Avoid heavy lifting.
+6-12 • Fracture should be largely united (healed).
+Gradually resume normal activities as pain allows. • Start to lift your elbow & hand above your head. • Heavier or more strenuous tasks may still be difficult and cause discomfort at this stage.
 12+ Symptoms will continue to improve over the next few months.
-If you are still experiencing significant pain and / or stiffness and are not close to achieving full shoulder movement please contact us for further advice / management.
+If you are still experiencing significant pain and / or stiffness please contact us for further advice / management.